JayKahsen/Advancing_Spacecraft_Microbial_Monitoring/README.md

 # Advancing Spacecraft Microbial Monitoring through Absolute Quantification and Shotgun Metagenomic Diversity Profiling

+**Note:** This repository is undergoing active maintenance as of 2025-11-17.
+A full, stable version will be available before December.

 ## Overview
 This repository contains the R scripts, processed data, and reproducible workflows associated with the manuscript: